 WOULD YOUR TRUCK PASS BRAKE SYSTEM INSPECTION?

 To reiterate, braking deficiencies are the most common inspection violations.
 FMCSA’s Pocket Guide to Large Truck and Bus Statistics also found this to be true.
-Given the industry’s enhanced efforts to improve braking system, it’s wise for professional CDL drivers to carefully inspect their own system.
+Given the industry’s enhanced efforts to improve braking systems, it’s wise for professional CDL drivers to carefully inspect their own systems.
 The alternative might cause you to be sidelined.
 There are a few essential things truckers need to be aware of:

 • Educate Driving Teams: Freight-hauling trucking companies are advised to double their efforts to educate drivers about FMCSA regulations, as well as routine maintenance and inspection protocols.
 Consider handing out safety checklists and gather all the necessary paperwork to present to roadside inspectors.